BalajiDyavanpalli7030/pneuma-web/README.md

    npm install
    npm start

-Visit http://localhost:3000 in your browser to play the game.
+Visit http://localhost:3000 in your browser to see dashboard.

 ## Technologies Used